 She performs regularly with Florilegium, appearing at the Wimbledon Festival, Royal Festival Hall, Oxford Sheldonian Theatre or St David’s festival, among others.
 She also collaborates with the Oxford Bach Soloists and is deputy viola of the Orchestra of the Age of Enlightenment.

-Ana was awarded first prize in the RCM viola competition 2018, as well as being a recipient of the Helen Just & Susan Connell Prize and The Sacconi Quartet Prize as a quartet member of the Artha Quartet.
-She is also a recipient of the English National Opera 2018-2019 scheme (ENO Evolve).
-She has recently joined ‘Talent Unlimited’ in October 2019.
+She was awarded first prize and the Bach prize at the RCM Viola competition in 2018 and 2019 respectively, as well as being a recipient of the Helen Just & Susan Connell Prize and The Sacconi Quartet Prize as a quartet member of the Artha String Quartet.
+She has been a finalist in the Anton Rubinstein International Viola competition 2020.
+Since 2019 she is a member of Talent Unlimited.